 “Collingwood is an area we are very familiar with and one we are passionate about investing in, which is why we have extended our activity here to include spaces for both work and play.”

 The Melbourne-based developer acquired the Collingwood site for $1.86 million in 2014.
 The end value of the project is $25 million.

-The development is located adjacent to its “Pace of Collingwood” project, which is currently under construction.
+The development is located adjacent to its “Pace of Collingwood” project, which was completed in February 2019.